 The Acid Tests were missing one crucial component: music.
 Cue the Dead, a group of musicians who were certainly open-minded to the psychedelic wavelengths.
 As the band continued to gain a following over the years, they slowly started to take themselves more seriously and went into the studio to record their self-titled debut album, which they released in 1967.
 While that album largely featured familiar covers, it was with the following year’s Anthem of the Sun that the Dead got to merge their desires as both creative musicians and psychedelic warriors.

-The band found a unique compromise between working in a studio and wanting to emphasize their live sound, and ultimately spliced live and recorded versions of their songs together for the 1968 release.
+The band found a unique compromise between working in a studio and wanting to emphasize their live sound, and ultimately spliced live and studio versions of their songs together for the 1968 release.
 The album featured five songs in total: the full “That’s It For The Other One” suite, “New Potato Caboose”, “Born Cross-Eyed”, “Alligator”, and “Caution (Do Not Stop On Tracks)”.
 Anthem of the Sun was their first album with all original material, though obviously it was far from their last.
-With compositions by Phil Lesh, Bob Weir, Jerry Garcia and contributions from Pigpen, Bill Kreutzmann and pianist Tom Constanten, Anthem Of The Sun remains a defining moment of the Dead’s career.
+With compositions by Phil Lesh, Bob Weir, Jerry Garcia, and contributions from Ronald “Pigpen” McKernan, Bill Kreutzmann, and pianist Tom Constanten, Anthem Of The Sun remains a defining moment of the Dead’s career.

 One of the more humorous stories from the Anthem recording sessions came when Bob Weir reportedly requested “thick air” to be included in the album.
 The band literally wanted to record empty air tracks in the desert and the city, and the vague request caused producer David Hassinger to quit in the middle of the project.
 Hassinger said, “Nobody could sing, and at that point they were experimenting too much in my opinion.
 They didn’t know what the hell they were looking for.”